The Rape of the Lock

-The Rape of the Lock (Note: Here the word "rape" is used in the archaic meaning of "to snatch", "to plunder") (Italian title: Il ricciolo rapito) is a mock-heroic narrative poem written by Alexander Pope.
+The Rape of the Lock (Note: Here the word "rape" is used in the archaic meaning of "to snatch", "to plunder".) is a mock-heroic narrative poem written by Alexander Pope.
 One of the most commonly cited examples of high burlesque, it was first published anonymously in Lintot's Miscellaneous Poems and Translations (May 1712) in two cantos (334 lines); a revised edition "Written by Mr. Pope" followed in March 1714 as a five-canto version (794 lines) accompanied by six engravings.
 Pope boasted that this sold more than three thousand copies in its first four days.
 The final form of the poem appeared in 1717 with the addition of Clarissa's speech on good humour.
 The poem was much translated and contributed to the growing popularity of mock-heroic in Europe.

 Description

 The poem of The Rape of the Lock satirises a minor incident of life, by comparing it to the epic world of the gods, and is based on an event recounted to Alexander Pope by his friend John Caryll.
 Arabella Fermor and her suitor, Lord Petre, were each a member of aristocratic recusant Catholic families, at a time in England when, under such laws as the Test Act, all denominations except Anglicanism suffered legal restrictions and penalties.
 (For example, Petre, being a Catholic, could not take the place in the House of Lords that would otherwise have been his.)
 Petre had cut off a lock of Arabella's hair without permission, and the consequent argument had created a breach between the two families.
 The poem's title does not refer to the extreme of sexual rape, but to an earlier definition of the word derived from the Latin rapere, "to snatch, to grab, to carry off"—in this case, the theft and carrying away of a lock of hair.
 In terms of the sensibilities of the age, however, even this non-consensual personal invasion might be interpreted as bringing loss of reputation and dishonour.

 Pope, also a Catholic, wrote the poem at the request of friends in an attempt to "comically merge the two" worlds, the heroic with the social.
 He utilised the character Belinda to represent Arabella and introduced an entire system of "sylphs", or guardian spirits of virgins, a parodised version of the gods and goddesses of conventional epic.
 Pope derived his sylphs from the 17th-century French Rosicrucian novel Comte de Gabalis.
 Pope, writing pseudonymously as Esdras Barnivelt, also published A Key to the Lock in 1714 as a humorous warning against taking the poem too seriously.